Apple Podcasts | Google Podcasts

 We talk about the different options available for loan repayment, how they each impact your bank account at the end of the day, and some things you need to consider.

-You may not appreciate the topic for now but this can come handy eventually.
-You need to understand what it's like on the other side of medical school as you're paying back several hundred thousand dollars worth of student loans.
+You may not appreciate this topic as a premed, but this information will come in handy eventually.
+You need to understand what it’s like on the other side of medical school as you’re paying back several hundred thousand dollars worth of student loans.

 The average debt medical students have:

 - $170,000 for medical schools as a whole

 [Related episode: Interview with a Director of Student Financial Planning.]

 - $50,000-$55,000 (depending on location)

 Why is it so expensive to go to medical school?

 - 2/3 of the money goes to educational instruction